 South Parade Primary School

-Since the launch of the National Curriculum in September 2014, our curriculum has evolved in a bespoke nature, meeting the depth of requirement as well as suiting the culture, vision and ethos of our school.
+Since the launch of the National Curriculum, our curriculum at South Parade has evolved in a bespoke nature, meeting the depth of requirement as well as suiting the culture, vision and ethos of our school.

 We do not simply cover a range of content, we teach children key skills to give them a real depth of learning.